Best passport 2022 1

 What is the Henley Passport Index?

-For international travellers heading to or from the traditionally non-tourist centric regions, restrictions are nothing new.
+Restrictions are nothing new for international travellers heading to or from the traditionally non-tourist-centric regions.
 Depending on the country in which your passport is issued, you may be prevented from entering a certain region, generally the result of geopolitical updates and safety concerns.
-The good news is that there are a number of organisations dedicated to tracking passport power across the globe, the most prevalent of which is the Henley Passport Index.

-Developed using expert commentary and historical data spanning 17 years, the Henley Passport Index provides a ranking of the world’s passports according to the number of destinations their holders can access without a prior visa.
+Developed using expert commentary and historical data spanning nearly 20 years, the Henley Passport Index provides a ranking of the world’s passports according to the number of destinations their holders can access without a prior visa.
 The information in the index is based on official data from the International Air Transport Association (IATA), which harbours the world’s largest database of travel information and compares the visa-free access of 199 different passports to 227 travel destinations.

 Methodology